 The Cultural (dis)Integration of Europe

-Found this article relevant?Gareth James, R. William Attwood, Harry Krevans and 6 others found this witty
+Found this article relevant?Gareth Bookwitty, R. William Attwood, Harry Krevans and 6 others found this witty

 By Mischa Snaije

 It has become painfully obvious that the European Union (EU) has an identity disorder.
 Is the EU a geographical entity, stretching from Portugal to Romania, from Norway to Greece?
 No one can declare with any real authority where the boundaries of Europe lie.
 Claims of a shared regional history cannot adequately explain how a country like Poland, which was part of the Soviet Bloc only a few decades ago, now has more in common with the United Kingdom than it does with its historical neighbor, Russia.
 The EU has no real basis to define itself and legitimize its not-so-negligible powers, and anyone can see that it is clutching at straws.

 The late Tony Judt, perhaps the most prescient historian of modern Europe, wrote that ‘Europe today is not so much a place as an idea, a peaceful, prosperous, international community of shared interests and collaborating parts; a “Europe of the mind”, of human rights, of the free movement of goods, ideas, and persons, of ever-greater cooperation and unity’.
 But Judt wrote this in 1995, and it is hard to share his optimism today in the wake of the 2008 debt crisis and the ongoing migrant crisis, both of which have put into sharp focus the dire lack of solidarity in the EU.